Christmas comes at the same time every year. So why do so many people go into debt or not create a budget for Christmas?

 Track Your Christmas Budget

-All you will have to do is transfer over what you recorded on the Christmas Budget Planner and let the magic of Excel run the numbers for you.
+All you will have to do is transfer over what you recorded on the paper part of the planner and let the magic of Excel run the numbers for you.
 You will be able to see how much you have allocated out of your total budget and how much you have left to work with – no math required on your part!

 What are your best money saving tips for the holiday season?

-FREE 5-Step Budget Workbook!
+FREE Christmas Budget Planner